SM-Type/OctopusProject/README.md

 Octopus is font or typeface design testing tool for static and variable fonts, that runs locally in your web browser.
 Initially created by Viktoriya Grabowska and Szymon Marciniak, it became a public libre software project in 2024 thanks to financial support from Google Fonts.
 Special thanks to Eben Sorkin and Dave Crossland for making this happen.

 Octopus was made to test fonts with large design spaces more efficiently.
-It offer up to six different views of a variable font, all at the same time (there will be more views available in the new version).
+It offers up to six different views of a variable font, all at the same time (there will be more views available in the new version).
 It also allows you choose your views on or in-between masters.

 Octopus is useful as a QA tool, as looking in-between masters can catch inconsistencies in your letterforms or spacing, especially interpolation problems.